lakesoft/LKAccountPanel/README.md

 	NSLog(@"result2: %d\nusername: %@\npassword: %@",
 		result, username, password);

-This method block current execution.
+This method blocks at the code.
+If username and password has not nil values, thease values are used as default values.

 Customize